openstack-archive/development-proposals/user-stories/proposed/security_segregation.rst

 **OpenStack regions** provide a segregation of all resources.
 The region concept can be used to implement placement zones, but:

-* Complex and resource consuming installation for the Openstack management systems
+* Complex and resource consuming installation for the OpenStack management systems
 * Tenants must deal with additional regions
 * No L2 network sharing for VMs in the SEC placement zone required to glue the